 Read Daniel 1:1-8

 A. Making godly decisions is a prominent theme in the book of Daniel.
-It is noteworthy the writer at the beginning of the book itself informs us of Daniel’s decision to not to defile himself with the royal food and drink, (Daniel 1:8) and his three friends seem to have followed his example.
+It is noteworthy the writer at the beginning of the book itself informs us of Daniel’s decision not to defile himself with the royal food and drink, (Daniel 1:8) and his three friends seem to have followed his example.

 B. As qualified officers serving in royal courts Daniel and his friends were entitled to the privilege of consuming royal food and drink.
 Yet they decided to refrain themselves because the meat served to them was from ceremonially unclean animals.
 Secondly, a portion of the meat and the vine was offered to the Babylonian idols before it was sent to the table.

-C. The author of Daniel tells us two another major decisions of Daniel and his friends.
-In Daniel 3:1-18 Daniel’s friends decide not to bow down before the image of Gold Nebuchadnezzar erected.
+C. The author of Daniel tells us two other major decisions of Daniel and his friends.
+In Daniel 3:1-18 Daniel’s friends decide not to bow down before the image of Gold Nebuchadnezzar is erected.
 In Daniel 6:1-15 Daniel decides to disobey the king’s order in obedience to God.

 Daniel and his three friends stand out from the crowd because although they lived among a heathen people they refused to compromise their walk with God while most of the other Jews willingly and consciously chose to conform themselves to the ways of man.

-Unlike Esther who defiled herself with the royal food and got married to a heathen king upon her uncle Mordecai’s advise (willingly and consciously) Daniel and his friends decided to remain loyal to God.
+Unlike Esther who defiled herself with the royal food and got married to a heathen king upon her uncle Mordecai’s advice (willingly and consciously), Daniel and his friends decided to remain loyal to God.
 After all, obedience is what you do when nobody is watching.

 The implications of this passage are we must make certain decisions as God has called us to lead a life of purity in a fallen world.
 Then his word is our standard for making decisions.
 Finally the decisions we make reflect the state of our relationship with God.